We Are Not Our Own

 Joni Eareckson Tada, who has suffered more and longer than most of us, has responded to Brittany’s sorrowful plan with empathy and biblical conviction.
 All of Joni’s concerns merit serious consideration.
 The one I want to expand on is this: She said, “I understand Brittany may be in great pain, and her treatment options are limited and have their own devastating side effects, but I believe Brittany is missing a critical factor in her formula for death: God.”
 Others have written open appeals to Brittany; I write mainly for those who are considering this issue afresh in light of Brittany’s story.

 Cancer Is an Enemy

-But in the resurrection, “Death will be no more” (Revelation 21:4).
+But in the resurrection, “Death shall be no more” (Revelation 21:4).
 Death came into human existence through the devil’s incitement to sin.
 But the devil himself was stripped of his condemning power when Christ died for sinners.
 God gets the last word.
-His Son “took on human nature so that through death he might destroy the one who has the power of death, that is, the devil” (Hebrews 2:14).
+His Son took on human nature so that “through death he might destroy the one who has the power of death, that is, the devil” (Hebrews 2:14).

 So death remains, for now.
 It hisses with fearsome rage.
 But for those who are in Christ, its fangs have been removed.